-When the VDC system is operating, you may feel a pulsation in the brake pedal and hear a noise or vibration from under the hood.
-This is normal and indicates that the VDC system is working properly.
+- The road may be slippery or the system may determine some action is required to help keep the vehicle on the steered path. - You may feel a pulsation in the brake pedal and hear a noise or vibration from under the hood.
+This is normal and indicates that the VDC system is working properly. - Adjust your speed and driving to the road conditions.